 Using bronzer on pale skin tones

 If you have fair skin, look for a bronzer with peach or pink neutral undertones.
 Avoid anything that's too orange.
-Choose a buildable product – our True Illuminating Pearls work well as you can apply lightly and then build and contour to your desired colour.
+Choose a buildable product – our Bronzing Pearls work well as you can apply lightly and then build and contour to your desired colour.

 Try not to start with a heavy hand, as you might need to reapply your entire look.
 It's always a good idea to opt for buildable coverage.
 Use a powder brush to gently dust across your cheeks and jawline, and continue with this method until you've got the desired colour.

 If you prefer a dewy look to a matte finish, you could also mix a few drops of liquid bronzer into your foundation for a soft, subtle glow.

 If you have olive or a medium skin tone, most bronzers will look great on you!
 Copper and earthy tones enhance your natural tan, while rosy undertones add a gentle flush to your skin.

 Avoid orange undertones if you have a deep skin tone to ensure your glow is natural-looking and beautifully radiant.
 Try a reddish undertone to bring warmth and natural blush.
 Our True Bronzing Pearls come in a variety of shades, so you can choose the one that best matches your skin tone and texture.